mathworks/Constraint-Analysis-Live-Task-for-Aircraft-Design/README.md

 ## Setup
 To run:
 1. Download the repository and open it in the MATLAB environment.
-2. Install 'Constraint Analysis V_0.51.mltbx' by double-clicking on it.
+2. Install 'Constraint Analysis Live Task for Aircraft Design V2.0' by double-clicking on it.
-3. Open a new live script and add Constraint Analysis Live Task from Task submenu in Insert tab.
+3. Open a new live script and add Constraint Analysis Live Task from Task submenu in the Insert tab.
  <td> <img src="Images/CASearch.png" alt="CA Search" width="800px""/> </td>